 National Videogame Museum

 The National Videogame Museum is the UK's cultural centre for videogames.
-We are a place that explores what games are, how and why they are made, and who made them.
-This means exploring and documenting who plays them, and what they mean to their players.
+The NVM explores what games are, how and why they are made, and who made them through our exhibits, events and learning programmes.

 We create innovative and inclusive ways to engage adults, children, game players and those who have never played games!
 This means that we are a fully playable museum, with lots of games from across gaming history available to play and learn about.
 Our work also includes digital collection projects such as The Animal Crossing Diaries, which explores player experiences of playing Animal Crossing throughout the pandemic.

 We welcome self-led visits from all kinds of education groups and organisations including primary and secondary groups, SEN, home education, youth groups, universities, and adult learners groups.